+I. Determine if immunosuppressive therapy with cyclophosphamide and prednisone is an effective therapy for neuroblastoma associated opsoclonus-myoclonus-ataxia (OMA) and can constitute a back-bone therapy upon which to build additional therapy.

 II.
-Determine whether immunosuppressive therapy with cyclophosphamide and prednisone is an effective backbone therapy for OMA upon which to build additional treatment for these patients
+Determine these regimens improve functional outcome in these patients.
 III.
-Determine these regimens improve functional outcome in these patients.
+Investigate the biology of neuroblastoma associated OMA, with specific regard to magnetic resonance imaging (MRI) findings, anti-neuronal antibodies, cerebrospinal fluid (CSF) findings and tumor biology.

 IV.
-Investigate the biology of neuroblastoma associated OMA, with specific regard to magnetic resonance imaging (MRI) findings, anti-neuronal antibodies, cerebrospinal fluid (CSF) findings and tumor biology.

-VI.
 Define better the long-term prognosis for neurologic recovery in the child with neuroblastoma associated with OMA syndrome.
-VII.
-Compare the event-free and overall survival of patients treated with these regimens.

 CHEMOTHERAPY: Patients with intermediate-risk or high-risk neuroblastoma receive chemotherapy (including cyclophosphamide) according to the standard of care for the stage of primary neuroblastoma, beginning on day 0.
 Patients with low-risk neuroblastoma (and not receiving other chemotherapy) receive cyclophosphamide IV over 1 hour on day 0.
 Treatment repeats every 4 weeks for 6 courses in the absence of disease progression or unacceptable toxicity.
 All patients receive oral prednisone twice daily for 3 months and then every other day for 7-15 months.